What's The Oldest County in The State of Delaware?

 Why Sussex County Matters

-The story of Sussex County, anchored by the founding of Lewes in 1631, is more than just a historical footnote—it’s a testament to the perseverance of early settlers and the enduring appeal of Delaware’s southern coast.
-As the oldest county in Delaware, Sussex represents the state’s first steps into European colonization, setting the stage for the cultural and economic development that followed.
+The story of Sussex County, anchored by the founding of Lewes/Zwaanendael in 1631, is more than just a historical footnote.
+It’s a compelling testament to the tenacity and perseverance of the earliest European settlers and the enduring appeal of Delaware’s southern coast.
+As the undisputed oldest county in Delaware, Sussex represents the state’s very first steps into European colonization, effectively setting the stage for the profound cultural and economic development that followed, making it an indispensable starting point for understanding

 Latest Posts